 Notes on the data: Premature mortality by sex - 0 to 74 years

-Policy context: Deaths before 75 years of age are classified as ‘premature’.
-The upper age limit reflects current life expectancy of around 78 years in OECD countries [1].
-Australian males who were born during the period 2017-2019 had a life expectancy of 81.2 years, while at 75 years of age they could expect to live an average of an additional 12.7 years [2].
+Policy context: Deaths before 75 years of age can be classified as ‘premature’.
+The upper age limit of 74 years reflects current life expectancy of around 78 years for males in OECD countries [1].
+It also reflects a decision to set a limit in the analysis to reduce the proportion of the population who will have moved to an area with a different level of socioeconomic disadvantage to that in which they lived over their lifetime: this is an important consideration for these data when viewed for small geographic areas.
+Australian males who were born during the period 2020 to 2022 had a life expectancy of 81.2 years, while at 75 years of age they could expect to live an average of an additional 12.6 years [2].

-Some 40.5% of all male deaths over the years 2016 to 2020 occurred before 75 years of age, although the proportion varies by sex and by cause, with the highest proportions recorded for suicide (92.5%) and road traffic injuries (88.7%), and the lowest for cerebrovascular disease (25.0%) and respiratory system diseases (27.2%) [3].
-Further details are here.
+Some 39.5% of all male deaths over the years 2018 to 2022 occurred before 75 years of age, although the proportion varies by cause, with the highest proportions recorded for suicide (91.8%) and road traffic injuries (88.9%), and the lowest for cerebrovascular disease (25.1%) and respiratory system diseases (27.4%).
+These and other details are here.

 References

-Notes: For deaths data released since 2007, the ABS has applied a staged approach to the coding of cause of death which affects the number of records available for release at any date.
-In general, the latest year’s data is preliminary, the second latest is revised and the data for the remaining years is final.
+Notes: For detailed data files released since 2007, the ABS has applied a staged approach to the coding of cause of death which affects the number of records available for release at any date.
+In general, the latest year’s data are designated preliminary, the second latest as revised and the data for the remaining years as final.
 For further information about the Australian Bureau of Statistics (ABS) revisions process see the following and related sites: http://www.abs.gov.au/ausstats/abs@.nsf/Lookup/3303.0Explanatory+Notes12012.

 Geography: Data available by Population Health Area, Local Government Area, Primary Health Network, Quintile of socioeconomic disadvantage of area and Quintiles within PHNs, and Remoteness Area